practicingruby/practicing-ruby-paid/posts/v6/009-isolate-responsibilities.md

   (subject: "Links for you!!!!!!", message: message)
 ```

+One line explanation of each component with "No And’s, Or’s, or But’s"

 ...
 Objects for data, functions for action.
 Not pure functions (can have side effects)